ostyjs/nostr-hooks/README.md

 ### Publish new events

-The `useNewEvent` hook is used to create a new NDK event, which can then be published using the `publish` method.
+The `useNewEvent` hook is used to create a new NDK event, which can then be published using the internal `publish` method.

 #### Example: